DeviesDevelopment/blog/content/posts/2023-01-19_learnings-from-the-pragmatic-programmer-1.md

 In the fable about the stone soup, some soldiers start a soup with a few stones and slowly encourages the villagers to each donate an ingredient to make the soup tastier until they eventually rallied the whole village to produce a tasty soup.
 You may be in a situation where you know what needs to be done and how to do it but if you ask for permission you'll be met with delays and skepticism.
 If you instead start small and develop it well you can start to get buy-in from stakeholders and team members.
 You say: "Of course, it would be better if we added..".
 People find it easier to join an ongoing success.

 This is similar to the fable about boiling a frog by slowly increasing the temperature.
-The main difference is that with the stone soup you're a catalyze for something good, while by progressively deceiving the frog you're doing it harm.
+The main difference is that with the stone soup you're a catalyst for something good, while by progressively deceiving the frog you're doing it harm.
 It's important to reflect if you're making stone soup or frog soup.

 # Broken Window
 The "Broken Window" theory was introduced by James Q. Wilson and George L. Kelling in their article "Broken Windows" from 1982.
-They argued that small signs of disorder and neglect in a neighborhood, such as broken windows or graffiti, can lead to more serious crime and social problems.
+They argued that small signs of disorder and neglect in a neighbourhood, such as broken windows or graffiti, can lead to more serious crime and social problems.
 The main idea is that if a broken window is left unrepaired, it sends a message that no one cares about the area.

 In the context of software development, the "Broken Window" theory can be applied to the idea that small problems in our code can have a similar cascading effect.